Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through sweaty tourists and street hawkers.

 This is Boone…

-He fumbles his phone—it tumbles down the stairs.
+He fumbles his phone—it clatters down the stairs.

 Fuck!